 In this video we are going to show how to import Illumina paired-end FASTQ files into Geneious Prime.
 We have quite a few clients who used Geneious for bioinformatics data analysis and will often ask “What’s the correct way to import paired-end FASTQ files into Geneious?”

 The first thing I want to do is launch Geneious Prime.
-In this video we have the 2019 version, and at the time of filming this the latest version is 2019.1.3, and it takes a second or two to actually load up Geneious Prime.
+In this video we have the 2019 version, and at the time of filming this the latest version is 2019.1.3.
+Be patient, it may take a second or two to load up Geneious Prime.
 Once Geneious is loaded they present the interface that you see here.

 To import the paired-end files we go to File > Import > From File.
 It will load up the WorkDocs directory and we can see our forward and reverse read files again.
 Now we have to choose or pick both of these.
 On my Mac laptop I have to Shift + Left mouse click on each file to do that.
 Your machine may be different depending on how you choose both of them, but it’s important to have both of them checked because we will import them together.

 When we have both files chosen we choose Import and it brings up this dialog box.
 I will reset this to the defaults because that may be what you see the first time you bring up this import dialog box.
 It says FASTQ Sequences Import, and the first drop down box above is the Read Technology.
 In my case it is Illumina by default.
 There are additional vendors options such as PacBio and Nanopore, which are long read instruments, and then Sanger, 454, Solid, and so forth.
 We just want to choose Illumina for this demonstration.

 Then you have the option to pair your files.
 We definitely want a used the paired-end option.
 If you look at the drop down box there are a couple other options Mate-Pair and so forth that don’t really apply to what we’re doing here so we just go with the paired-end read.